Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

 ###### 'SETTINGS' -> "user_settings" -> ‘”Before Experiment”’:
-The constants under `# SSD settings ` hold the settings used for defining a participant's inital staircase SSDs and the minimum/maximum times these SSDs can be.
+The constants under `# SSD settings ` hold the settings used for defining a participant's initial staircase SSDs and the minimum/maximum times these SSDs can be.

 ###### 'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’:
-The participant's inital staircase times are calculated under `## Calculate SSDs`.
+The participant's initial staircase times are calculated under `## Calculate SSDs`.

 #### III.
 Average participant reaction time:
 During non-practice trials participants will perform stop trials.
-These trails use different delay times which are initally determined by taking specific ratio of the participant's go-trial reaction time averaged over their most recent 16 go-trials.
+These trails use different delay times which are initially determined by taking specific ratio of the participant's go-trial reaction time averaged over their most recent 16 go-trials.